• Home

 As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.

-- Legos: What a great way for kids to use their imagination while improving their fine motor skills.
+• Legos: What a great way for children to use their imagination while improving their fine motor skills.

-- Playfoam: My son and kindergartners love this.
+• Playfoam: Kindergartners love this.
 A new twist on play-doh that gets them manipulating, squeezing and creating using their imagination.

 Sensory Bins